eMirror Vol 28, No. 51 (2024-12-20)

 Listening to Teisho and Dharma Talks

 Associate and general students should continue to follow the recorded Teachings schedule for the sitting you were attending at the monastery, and listen to that during your home practice.
+Teisho and Dharma Talks are presented during sittings and so should be listened to while you are sitting.

-You can access the online Recorded Teachings Library at wwzc.org/recorded-teachings-schedule.
+You can access the online Recorded Teachings Library at https://wwzc.org/recorded-teachings

-Please note that teisho should be listened to in the correct order and with none missed out as themes, metaphors, questions raised and answered evolve in spirals throughout the series.
+Please note that recorded teisho should be listened to in the correct order and with none missed out as themes, metaphors, questions are raised and answered from different angles throughout each series.

 Recorded Teachings for Public Access